Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Dirigibles and the Skyrail*

-Whilst most of New Crobuzon's citizens travel by foot, cab, or train, the city allows for transport by both dirigible and by skyrail.
+While most of New Crobuzon's citizens travel by foot, cab, or train, the city allows for transport by air, via both dirigible and skyrail.

-The booming, whale-like song of the city's dirigible airships can be heard throughout the day and night.
-Mostly property of the state and the super-rich, the dirigibles of New Crobuzon serve as
+The booming, whalesong of the city's dirigible airships can be heard throughout the day and night.
+Property of the state and the very-rich, the dirigibles of New Crobuzon serve as leisure vehicles, troop carriers and viewing platforms, as well as, occaisonally, means of mid- to long-distance travel.
+Aerostats and dirgibles moor at militia towers or the private mooring posts of the richer districts' manors.

+New Crobuzon's skyrail is one of the city's unique features.